jyn514/saltwater/CONTRIBUTING.md

 After you close your editor, `report-issue` will open your browser to a 'new issue' GitHub page with the contents of the now-complete template.
 You can still edit the issue browser if you like.

+If you don't like this behavior of opening the browser, you can instead run the script with `BROWSER=echo` and it will print the URL instead.
+Be aware that the URL contains the entire contents of the issue, so it will be _very_ long.

 ## Reference

 You may find the following references useful.